bigmosi/saving_sacco_app/README.md

 1. Authentication
 Secure login functionality for SACCO members.

-Members can log in with their username and password.
+Members can log in with username: user and password: password.

 2. Dashboard
 Financial Overview: Displays an intuitive view of the user’s financial details (e.g., active loans, current balance, etc.).